liady/frontend-code-challenge/README.md

 * Example of the final solution: ![simple](./exercise/simple.png)
 * For the simple solution we want the dashboard to have the following features:
     * Each row in the dashboard represents Locations + Insight and the events happening over time
-    * Each event related to the specific insight should have a dedicated color
+    * Each timeline of events related to the specific insight should have a dedicated color based on the insight's severity (choose colors as you wish)
     * Clicking on refresh button will bring new events from the server

 ##### Advanced